-The study is focusing on areas known to have experienced flooding in the past and areas that may be subject to flooding in the future due to either development pressures or climate change.
-CFRAMs maps have been finalised and the draft CFRAM Plans are currently on display.
-The final output from the study will be a CFRAM Plan, to be published in December 2016.
-The Plan will define the current and future flood risk in the River Basin District and set out how this risk can be managed
+The study is focusing on areas known to have experienced flooding in the past and areas that may be subject to flooding in the future either due to development pressures or climate change.
+The final output from the study is a CFRAM Plan, to be finalised in 2017.
+The Plan will define the current and future flood risk in the River Basin District and set out how this risk can be managed.